MileHacker Logo

 Outdoor Adventure Advisory

-Most outdoor adventure activities (hiking, trekking, water sports, cycling) are not feasible or safe for visitors in or around Damascus due to current security advisories, restrictions, and lack of dedicated infrastructure.
+Most outdoor adventure activities (hiking, trekking, water sports, cycling) are not feasible or safe for tourists in or around Damascus due to current security advisories, restrictions, plus a shortage of dedicated infrastructure.

 Relaxation & Entertainment